redis/docs/content/operate/redisinsight/install/install-on-desktop.md

 - Flathub
 - [Docker Hub]({{< relref "/operate/redisinsight/install/install-on-docker" >}}).

+After installation, run the Redis Insight application in the same was as you would run other desktop applications.

 ## Build

 Alternatively, you can also build Redis Insight from source.
 See the [wiki](https://github.com/RedisInsight/RedisInsight#build) for instructions.